gnu-mirror-unofficial/mediagoblin/docs/source/devel/contributing.rst

 * How to set up a development environment
 * How to run the test suite
+* How to update and build the documentation
 * How to submit code contributions

 We eventually hope to migrate the information over from our wiki pages: